 Now, you might ask, ‘Modern Hippie– what on earth is that?’
 To answer that I’ll have to give you a bit of my backstory:

-I’m the product of an herbalist and a naturopath mother and a business executive father (talk about opposites attract) and my sensibilities, that admittedly swing far more to the ‘hippie’ side of the spectrum, reflect that.
+I’m the product of a mother who is a naturopathic doctor and a master herbalist and a business executive father (talk about opposites attract) and my sensibilities, that admittedly swing far more to the ‘hippie’ side of the spectrum, reflect that.

 Growing up if you were to stick me in one of the high school stereotypes I’d be a jock, but I never thought I fit into just one category.
 I played soccer year round and sprinted on the track team starting in the seventh grade; I loved the adrenaline rush of competition and the flying feeling you get when your feet barely touched the ground.
 But the competition didn’t stop there- I loved to learn, everything from the English language to the medicinal properties of herbs.
 Well, everything except for math- because no, thanks.

 I took that competitive drive all the way to Boston College where I majored in English and Communications, minored in Philosophy, and ran on the track team.
 It was while I was at BC that my father coined the term ‘prippie,’ a combination of the words preppy and hippie, to describe me.
 I loved it.
 As I matured I really began to appreciate the way I was brought up, and when the ‘back to natural’ movement gained momentum I was an early adapter.

 After graduating (and a short hiatus living and backpacking in Europe) I joined a public relations firm, put on my ‘I’m a professional’ suit and a pair of Louboutins, and proceeded to be miserable in a corporate setting.